 Look how good she looks now!

 We painted the tub and tile using Rust-Oleum Tub and Tile Refinishing Kit.
+(This one is discontinued, but I found a similar replacement)

 My favorite part of the updated bathroom is my vanity.